droduit/3DTangibleGame/README.md

 Java based tangible game using [Processing](https://processing.org) in 3D mode.
 The game consists of a ball rolling on a board with an obstacle course.
 The board in the game follows the 3D movements of a lego board that the player holds in front of the camera to interact  and get the ball through the labyrinth of obstacles without dropping it.

 -----
 Jeu 3D réalisé en Java à l'aide de [Processing](https://processing.org).
 Le jeu consiste en une bille roulant sur un plateau avec un parcours d'obstacles.
-Le joueur interagit avec le plateau virtuel en lui faisant suivre les mouvements d'une plaque (de légo par exemple) qu'il tient devant la caméra afin de faire progresser la bille à travers le labyrinthe d'obstacles sans la faire tomber.
+Le joueur interagit avec le plateau virtuel en lui faisant suivre les mouvements d'une plaque (de légo par exemple) qu'il tient devant la caméra afin d'amener la bille en lieu sur sans toucher les obstacles et sans tomber.

 ## How to contribute
 - Install [Processing](https://processing.org)